leostera/lam/README.md

 ## What is LAM?

-LAM is a **lightweight alternative to the BEAM** that lets you run run your BEAM programs as **native binaries and WebAssembly**, both WASI-enabled systems and browsers.
+LAM is a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.

 It does not support BEAM-style _hot-code reloading_, and a bunch of other things, so not all BEAM programs will be supported.